coinexchain/dex-manual/docs/12_pubkeys_and_addresses.md

 ### Get validator consensus pubkey in priv_validator_key.json
 You can find your validator's hex address in priv_validator_key.json file.

-`priv_validator_key.json is your validator's consensus private key file, do not expose the file contents to others`
+`>>> WARNING: priv_validator_key.json is your validator's consensus private key file, do not expose the file contents to others`

 > grep address ~/.cetd/config/priv_validator_key.json
 ```